Dean-Kawasaki fluctuating hydrodynamics for backscattering hard rods: Conserved densities of backscattering hard rods

-where the position, speed and direction of propagation of the $i^{th}$ BHR is mapped to the same for the $i^{th}$ point particle (PP) denoted by $\{x_i (t),w_i, \sigma_i (t)\}$.
-Here, $\Theta (x)$ is the Heaviside Theta function.
-The mapping for $i^{th}$ HR to PP effectively removes inaccessible space between consecutive hard rods below $\mt{x}_i$.
+In this section, we outline the process to compute mean phase space densities in a system of hard rods.
 Due to the absence of jump events in quasiparticle trajectories, a system of hard PPs is effectively non-interacting.
 The PSDs in the HR picture are then conveniently expressed in terms of PSDs, $\bar{f}(x,v,t)$ in the PP picture by the following

 where, $\bar{F}(x,t) = \int^x \da y ~\da w~ (\bar{f}_+(y,w,t) + \bar{f}_-(y,w,t))$ is the mean cumulative density upto position $x$ in the PP picture.

 The mapping defined in Eq.~\eqref{eq:rod_to_pp_map} maps the system of BHRs to a system of non-interacting run and tumble particles (RTPs).
 The mean PSD for RTPs, $\bar{f}_\sigma(x,\vert v \vert,t)$ satisfies the following Fokker-Planck equation \cite{malakar2018steady}: